-From 2007 to 2009, Dr. Taveras was a partner with the Accenture Outsourcing Growth Platform.
-As a select member of the Outsourcing Multi-Tower sales team, he was responsible for leading the global pursuit of outsourcing opportunities exceeding $500 million in contract value.
-From 2003 to 2007, he managed Accenture’s Products North American Practice with responsibility for outsourcing delivery within the Accenture practice covering the health care, consumer and industrial business segments in North America.
-He was responsible for managing more than 900 North America-based employees and more than 6,000 support staff globally.
-He retired from Accenture in August 2009.
+From 2003-2009, Dr. Taveras was a Partner with Accenture where he was responsible for leading the global pursuit of outsourcing opportunities exceeding $500 million in contract value.
+Prior to that, he managed Accenture’s Products North American Practice with responsibility for outsourcing delivery covering health care, consumer and industrial business segments.

-Before joining Accenture, Dr. Taveras was acting Chief Technology Officer and Senior Vice President for St. Vincent Catholic Medical Centers of N.Y., a $1.5 billion integrated delivery system consisting of eight hospitals as well as nursing homes, primary care clinics and behavioral health facilities.
-Prior to that role, he was a senior partner and vice president responsible for Computer Sciences Corporation’s East Coast health care practice and a member of KPMG Consulting’s health care technology practice.
-Prior to that, he held a number of leadership positions with IBM’s health care and higher education practices.
+Before joining Accenture, Dr. Taveras was the Chief Technology Officer and Senior Vice President for St. Vincent Catholic Medical Centers of New York, a $1.5 billion integrated delivery system consisting of eight hospitals as well as nursing homes, primary care clinics and behavioral health facilities.
+Prior to that, he was a Senior Partner and Vice President responsible for Computer Sciences Corporation’s East Coast Health Care Practice and a member of KPMG Consulting’s Health Care Technology Practice.
+Dr. Taveras also spent nearly two decades in a number of leadership positions with IBM’s Health Care and Higher Education Practices.

-Dr. Taveras serves as Vice Chairman of the William G. Forbeck Cancer Research Foundation and is a member of the Board of Directors for the United Way of Northeastern Connecticut.
-He formerly served as president of the Ortley Beach Voters and Taxpayers Association.
+Dr. Taveras is past Chairman of the William G. Forbeck Cancer Research Foundation.
+He is a resident of Ortley Beach, NJ and formerly served as president of the Ortley Beach Voters and Taxpayers Association.